nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will first call `State#deletePreviousState()` to delete `ab2` and then call `model#setAddressBook` to set the contact list to be the same state as `ab1`.

 ![UndoRedoState3](images/UndoRedoState3.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If there is only one state saved in the <code>addressBookStates</code>, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#getPreviousState` to check if this is the case.
+The `undo` command uses `State#getPreviousState` to check if this is the case.
 If so, the method will return <code>null</code>
 , causing the command to return an error to the user rather than attempting to perform the undo.

 </div>